-We can also consider germs of tubular neighborhoods. \begin{defn} If $M$ and $N$ are compact, a \ourdefn{partial tubular neighborhood} of the embedding $i:M\to N$ is given by a $G$-bundle $\nu\to M$, a $G$-invariant open subset $U \subseteq \nu$ containing the zero section, and a codimension zero embedding $\tilde i:U\to N$ extending $i$ and inducing the identity map of $\nu$.
-A \ourdefn{tubular neighborhood germ} is an equivalence class of partial tubular neighborhoods, where two are equivalent if they agree in some neighborhood of the zero section.
-Two germs are said to be equivalent if they related by a vector bundle isomorphism.
-Again there is a canonical representative for each class of germs, in which $\nu$ is the normal bundle of $i$. \end{defn}
+We can also consider germs of tubular neighborhoods. \begin{defn} If $M$ and $N$ are compact, a \ourdefn{partial tubular neighborhood} of the embedding $i:M\to N$ consists of a $G$-invariant open subset $U \subseteq \nu$ containing the zero section together with a codimension zero embedding $\tilde i:U\to N$ extending $i$ and inducing the identity map of $\nu$.
+A \ourdefn{tubular neighborhood germ} is an equivalence class of partial tubular neighborhoods, where two are equivalent if they agree in some neighborhood of the zero section. \end{defn}

-Of course every tubular neighborhood determines a tubular neighborhood germ.
+\begin{rem} Of course, every tubular neighborhood determines a tubular neighborhood germ.
 Conversely, every tubular neighborhood germ is the germ of a tubular neighborhood.
 To see this, choose any inner product on $\nu$ and compose the given embedding $\tilde i:U\to N$ with an embedding $D(\nu)\to U\subseteq \nu$ that is the identity near the zero section.
-For example, we could construct such an embedding by applying a smooth embedding $[0,\infty) \to [0,\infty)$ that is the identity near zero and that sends $[0,1]$ into $[0,\epsilon)$ for some $\epsilon $.
-It will not always be necessary to distinguish carefully between tubular neighborhoods and their germs.
+For example, we could construct such an embedding by applying a smooth embedding $[0,\infty) \to [0,\infty)$ to the radial coordinate, that is the identity near zero and that sends $[0,\infty)$ into $[0,\epsilon)$ for some $\epsilon $.
+(By assumption $M$ is compact.) \end{rem}

-The usual proof of existence of tubular neighborhoods for embeddings into Euclidean space (e.g. \cite[Section 4.5]{hirsch}) applies in this equivariant setting: \begin{lem} If $M$ is a compact $G$-manifold with corners, every embedding into an orthogonal $G$-representation $V$ has a tubular neighborhood. \end{lem}
+The usual proof of existence of tubular neighborhoods for embeddings into Euclidean space (e.g. \cite[Section 4.5]{hirsch}) applies in this equivariant setting: \begin{lem} If $M$ is compact, every equivariant embedding into an orthogonal $G$-representation $V$ has a tubular neighborhood. \end{lem}

 \begin{proof} For this argument we identify the normal space of $M$ at $x$ (a quotient of tangent spaces) with the space of vectors in $V$ that are perpendicular to the tangent space of $M$ at $x$.
 So $\nu \subseteq M \times V$.
-Now define $\tilde i$ by sending the vector $v \in V$ at the point $x \in M \subseteq V$ to $x+v \in V$.
-This map is clearly equivariant, and it is both full-rank and injective along $M$.
-It follows from a generalized version of the inverse function theorem that the map is full-rank and injective in a neighborhood the zero section $U \subseteq \nu$.
+Now define $\tilde i\colon \nu \to V$ by sending $(x,v) \in M \times V$ to $x+v \in V$.
+This map is clearly equivariant, and it is both full rank and injective along the zero section $M$.
+Therefore by \autoref{extend_embedding} the map is full rank and injective in a neighborhood the zero section $U \subseteq \nu$.
 Furthermore its first derivative along the zero section induces the identity map on $\nu$, and therefore it defines a tubular neighborhood germ.
 By \autoref{germ_to_full}, since a germ exists, a tubular neighborhood also exists. \end{proof}